WE HAVE ANSWERS!

 What questions should customers think through before talking to professionals about their college advisor?

 College counseling is an odd field, in that many enter it not by choice, but by default.
 A school assigns a teacher to the role, and the person has to do it, not because s/he loves the work, but because it was an assignment.
 Or, they may love the work, but feel overwhelmed by the student/counselor ratios: 500/1 in many urban public schools.
-Counselors need to love the job, love working with students to find colleges, have experience with admissions staff and visits to colleges.
-Look for this in your counselor.
+Sadly, some others just enter the field for greed, to make money by placing your child anywhere that is easy admission.
+Instead of personal attention, they sell workshops with cookie cutter approaches to each student.
+Counselors, like teachers, need to love their job, to love working with students to find colleges and see them as unique individuals.
+Counselors should also have experience with admissions staff and frequent visits to colleges.
+Look for all these traits in your counselor.

 What advice would you give a customer looking to hire a provider in your area of work?

 Meet as a family with the person before you start the engagement.
 Make sure that person understands your child and is committed to giving the family significant time and attention.
-Beware of schemes and people who guarantee a certain test score or a certain college admit.
+Beware of schemes and people who guarantee a certain test score, brag about promising a certain amount in scholarships, or a certain college admit.
 We do not advise working with international agents who guarantee admission to a college for a fee.

 How did you get started doing this type of work?

-I have been in education for over 20 years: as a high school teacher, as a college faculty member and as a former Director of Education at the Smithsonian.
-For many years, I oversaw the office that provided college internships and graduate fellowships.
-I am also an AP exam instructor certified by the College Board for history, government and English language.
-Teaching is what I love and designing effective curricula is what I do best.
+I have been in education for over 20 years: as a high school teacher at two of the areas leading private schools, as a college faculty member, and as a former Director of Education at the Smithsonian Institution.
+For many years, I oversaw the National Air and Space Museum's office that provided kindergarten through graduate education programs, including college internships and graduate fellowships.
+I ended my career there as Chair of the Strategic Planning Committee for the Institution, writing its Area of Emphasis on Education for the Secretary and Congress.
+Specific to high school education, I am also an AP exam instructor certified by the College Board for history, government and English language.
+I trained teachers to help them improve curriculum design and class room management.
+Teaching is what I love and designing effective curricula to help others learn and achieve is what I do best.

 What are your most popular services?